ddnexus/pagy/docs/api/countless.md

 ## How countless pagination works

-Instead of basing all the internal calculations on the `:count` variable (passed with the constructor), this class uses the number of actually fetched records to derive the pagination variables.
+Instead of basing all the internal calculations on the `:count` option (passed with the constructor), this class uses the number of actually fetched records to derive the pagination options.

 The size of the fetched records can be passed in a second step to the `finalize` method, which allows pagy to determine if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::RangeError` exception.

-Retrieving these variables may be useful to supply a UI as complete as possible, when used with classic helpers, and can be skipped when it's not needed (like for navless pagination, infinite-scroll, etc.).
+Retrieving these options may be useful to supply a UI as complete as possible, when used with classic helpers, and can be skipped when it's not needed (like for navless pagination, infinite-scroll, etc.).
 See the [countless extra](/docs/extras/countless.md) for more details.